 Pro rider input

-The bike’s geometry chart is really a long list of developments that make it an all round more aggressive beast, the most drastic of which is the drop in the head tube height from the previous model down to 151mm – an adjustment made for the company’s professional riders, according to Cervélo.
+The bike’s geometry chart is really a long list of developments that make it an all round more aggressive beast, the most drastic of which is the drop in the head tube height from the previous model down to 151mm – an adjustment made in conjunction with the brand’s professional riders, according to Cervélo.
 To put that in perspective, that’s lower than both the Specialized Tarmac and the Pinarello Dogma F10.